xbcsmith/epr-workshop/01-intro/00-basics.md

 the "Message Queue."
 It's like a ticket counter where events line up, waiting to be noticed.

-Now, picture specialized cooks, let's call them "watchers," keeping a keen eye on this waiting area.
-They're not just any cooks; they're experts in their craft.
-Only events that match their cooking expertise (or predefined criteria) make it to their attention.
-They don't waste time on things that aren't their specialty.

-But here's the cool part: each watcher has a unique recipe they're passionate about.
+Now, picture specialized cooks, let's call them "watchers", keeping a keen eye on this waiting area.
+Each watcher has a unique recipe they are passionate about.
 They aren't interested in everything happening in the kitchen, just the events that align with their culinary skills.
 These events reach the watchers, and guess what they do?
-They swing into action, creating the magic in the kitchen – cooking up the perfect dish!
+They swing into action, creating the magic in the kitchen and cooking the dish they were trained to prepare.

-Now, the beauty of this setup is its flexibility.
+The beauty of this setup is its flexibility.
 It's like having different kitchens (Message Queues) in the restaurant, each with its own specialties.
 The Event Driven Architecture makes sure everything stays organized.
-It's like having a system that groups watchers together based on the type of event they're interested in – like having all the dessert experts in one corner, and the grill masters in another.

-So, in a nutshell, Event Driven Microservice Architecture is like the maestro in the kitchen, orchestrating a symphony of actions, ensuring every event finds its way to the right expert cook, resulting in a well-coordinated and delicious outcome!
+It's like having a system that groups watchers together based on the type of event they're interested in, orchestrating a symphony of actions, ensuring every event finds its way to the right expert cook, resulting in a well-coordinated and masterful creations.

 ## Why microservices?